abstractfactory/rfc/spec10.md

 # History

 As this is the first specification for Open Metadata, let us start with some background.
-Open Metadata was first initiated in 2013 to facilitate for the development of [Pipi][] and as a response to the ever-more complex nature of metadata for common use.
+Open Metadata was first initiated in 2013 to facilitate for the development of [Pipi][] and as a response to the ever-more complex nature of meta-data for common use.

-In these environments, metadata is crucial but often complicated and restricted.
-C

-Complicated in that the way to interact with it is either via a web front-end, such as Shotgun of FTrack, or code.
-There is no connection between how users normally interact with data; i.e. using files and folders.
-Restricted because due to the limitations in how users interact with it the data-types you may assign as metadata are limited to mostly text and numbers.
-The amount of metadata may even be limited to the amount of available "fields" or to the dimensions of a textbox.
-But perhaps the largest limitation is that you are only capable of assigning metadata to pre-defined objects.

-Before we more on, let's define what exactly metadata and its big brother metacontent means.
+#### Definition

 * meta -- Pertaining to a level above or beyond
 * content -- A collection of data
 * data -- A piece of information

-So it would seem content is merely a container for data, and that `meta` represents a higher-level view of both.

-And as opposed

-Reference
+#### More Reference

-* [Notes on consistent metadata][]
+* [Notes on consistent meta-data][]
 * [Introduction to Augment pt.
 1][]
 * ["Everything is a file"][]